 Learn more about opioids and other pain medications, their side effects and fear of addition.

-Chemotherapy or hormone therapy can relieve bone pain by shrinking the cancer so it doesn’t press upon the spine or other bones .
+Drug therapies that control metastatic breast cancer throughout the body can also help treat the pain caused by bone metastases.
+For example, chemotherapy or hormone therapy can relieve bone pain by shrinking the cancer so it doesn’t press upon the spine or other bones.

 Learn more about managing pain related to metastatic breast cancer.